Top-Summer-Hackers/Vayam-AI-backend-rs/README.md

 2. Install all the project’s dependencies and build the project by running the command `cargo build`.
 3. Start the Axum-Backend HTTP server by running `cargo run`.

+4. If build fails, you might want to run `sudo apt install cmake` first.

 ## Test the API endpoints

 Fetch all the client(provider or employee):